Grow Hemp in Iowa

 1) How to Apply for an Iowa Hemp License in 2021?

-Applications for outdoor planting are no longer accepted for 2021.
-The deadline was May 1.
+Applications for outdoor planting are closed for 2021 (deadline was May 1).

 Applications for indoor planting are accepted year-round.

-2) How many acres and what type of hemp products are allowed?
+2) How many acres and what hemp products are allowed?

-The USDA has approved the state’s proposed regulatory plan, clearing the way for an individual farmer to grow up to 40 acres of hemp.
+The USDA approved Iowa’s hemp plan, allowing individual farmers to grow up to 40 acres of hemp.

-3) Iowa’s and Illinois' Midwestern Hemp Database 2021 Partnership Opportunity?
+3) Iowa’s & Illinois’ Midwestern Hemp Database Partnership?

-4) Is it legal to sell consumable hemp products, including over-the-counter CBD, legal in Iowa?
+4) Is it legal to sell consumable hemp products in Iowa?

 5) Is crop insurance available for hemp?